 Restore Your Deck Without the High-Pressure Guesswork in Cincinnati

-Cincinnati Premier Pressure Washing has spent eight years cleaning decks and home exteriors across the Cincinnati area, and the most consistent mistake in deck cleaning is treating every surface the same way.
+Cincinnati Premier Pressure Washing is an expert on cleaning decks and home exteriors across the Cincinnati area, and the most consistent lesson in deck cleaning is that every surface deserves its own approach.
 Wood is not composite.
 A pool surround is not a standard backyard deck.
-Before any water touches your surface, we look at what you have and decide how to clean it based on that.
+Before any water touches your surface, we look at what you have, including the material, the size, the number of levels, whether it has railings, and whether the project involves a pool-deck variation, and we decide how to clean it based on that.

 What Deck Cleaning Costs in Cincinnati and How the Price Gets Built